‘Fifty Shades Darker’ Release Sees Spike In Sex Toy Sales

-“I’m so excited that the toys I have described in the books have come to life.”
+Quoted on the Lovehoney website, E.L.
+James comments on the collection, “I’m so excited that the toys I have described in the books have come to life.”

-Speaking to The Guardian, Lovehoney co-founder Richard Longhurst comments on the store’s relationship with James.

-“She’s a very nice lady.
+Speaking to The Guardian, Lovehoney co-founder Richard Longhurst comments on the store’s relationship with James, “She’s a very nice lady.
 She’s got her head screwed on and is nice with it.”

 From these figures, it is clear couples the world over are racing out to recreate the sexual escapades made popular by Christian Grey and Anastasia Steele.